Joel-CA/AnovaSpaceAdventure/README.md

 ## JoyStick Serial Input Script (Arduino Script)

 ### How To
-- Upload `joyStickSerial/joyStickSerial.ino` to your Arduino and you're all set as far as software!
+- Upload `joyStickSerial/joyStickSerial.ino` to your Arduino.
+This script can be downloaded from this repo or the itch.io page
-- As for the hardware setup for the controller, refer to the below diagram:
+- Refer to the below diagram for the hardware setup for the controller:
 ![Joystick wiring diagram](media/controller_wiring_diagram.png)
+- Set your Serial Monitor baudRate = 115200 and verify you can see the raw input stream
+  + You can set the baud rate in the Arduino IDE's Serial Monitor by finding baud rate in the bottom right corner of the Serial Monitor window

 ### Features